Omron Adept

 Omron Adept Technology, Inc. is a multinational corporation with headquarters in Pleasanton, California.
-The company focus on industrial automation and robotics, including software and vision guidance.
+The company focuses on industrial automation and robotics, including software and vision guidance.
 Adept has offices throughout the United States as well as in Dortmund, Germany, Paris, France, and Singapore.
 Adept was acquired by Omron in October 2015.

 Company history

 Founded in 1983, Adept was originally the West Coast Division of Unimation, which later became part of Westinghouse after being a division of Consolidated Diesel Electronic (Condec).
 However, its roots trace back nearly ten years earlier when founders Bruce Shimano and Brian Carlisle, both Stanford graduate students, collaborated with Victor Scheinman at Stanford's AI lab.

 In 2000, Adept Technology acquired Pensar Tucson Inc.

 In 2015, Omron acquired Adept Technology.

 Today, the company is active in a variety of industries requiring high speed, precision part handling including food handling, consumer product and electronics, packaging, medical and lab automation, automotive, as well as emerging markets like solar manufacturing.